Guitar Rig: Versions 3-5 (2007-2019)

 Guitar Rig 3, released in December 2007, included the option to purchase the software independently of the hardware.
 The updated software also featured a streamlined view dedicated to live performances.
-Before version 3 was released, the graphical user interface simulated amplifier logos and design construction; however, version 3, this was replaced with a generic name.
+Before version 3 was released, the graphical user interface simulated amplifier logos and design construction; however, with version 3 this was replaced with a generic name.

 Released in October 2009, Guitar Rig version 4 introduced improved cabinet and microphone modeling software, alongside the "Control Room" feature, which allowed for greater customisation of preamp, cabinet and microphone combinations.

 Announced in August 2011 and released in September 2011, version 5 of the software included an expanded version of the Control Room feature, and introduced the ability to perform sidechaining within the software.

-Version 6 (2020-present)
+Version 6 (2020-2023)

 Version 6 of Guitar Rig, announced in September 2020 and released on October 1, 2020, was the first major update for the software since 2011.
 This new version included a redesigned user interface, "Intelligent Circuit Modelling" (an amp reproduction system based on machine learning), 3 new amp options (including 1 new bass amp), and additional effects.

+Version 7 (2023-Present)

+Version 7 of Guitar Rig was launched on September 6, 2023.
+New features include effects and amps modeled using Machine Learning (branded as Intelligent Circuit Modeling), a Looper, and a new Impulse Response loader.